 Using the power of the Alin.io event distribution system, we built Container Registry on top of it as a distributed storage backend for Container Image Layers.

 So, the main idea is to split layers into multiple small chunks and distribute them over servers.
 When you upload or download Container Image Layers, Alin.io Container Registry will send you Layer chunks from various sources, giving about two times more performance in terms of networking usage.

 Scalable Docker Registry

 The most popular container technology is, of course, Docker Containers, and at Alin.io, we are mainly focusing on that.
 We even built our distributed Docker Clustering technology primarily for our use case.

-300MB Image Layersitting somewhere in your storage that will eat total bandwidth during the download/upload process; instead, we just made a split into small prices and using TreeScale system submitted it into multiple servers.
-And whenever you download the Docker Image layer, TreeScale combines the parts from various servers and responds to your request.
-This principle gives about 2-2.5 times more performance than downloading full images at once.
+Based on the ideology of TreeScale technology, all things should be interconnected and fully distributed without impacting other services during downtimes.
+Using this principle, we built a storage backend especially for Docker Distribution/Registry so that now you don't have a 300MB Image Layer sitting somewhere in your storage that will eat total bandwidth during the download/upload process; instead, we just made a split into small prices and using TreeScale system submitted it into multiple servers.
+Whenever you download the Docker Image layer, TreeScale combines the parts from various servers and responds to your request.
+This principle gives about 2-2.5 times more performance than downloading full images simultaneously.

-~# docker login repo.treescale.com
+~# docker login container.alin.io

-username: [your TreeScale Username]
+username: [your Alin.io Username]